MSDF spots China's first aircraft carrier sailing into the Pacific | The Japan Times

 The flotilla was initially spotted by a P-3C patrol plane from the Maritime Self-Defense Force, the ministry said.

-The MSDF also reported that it was a Z-9 patrol helicopter take off from one of the frigates and fly around an area of about 10 to 30 km southeast of Miyakojima, the ministry said.
+The MSDF also reported that a Z-9 patrol helicopter took off from one of the frigates and flew around an area of about 10 to 30 km southeast of Miyakojima, the ministry said.

 China’s official Xinhua News Agency reported Saturday that a naval formation including the Liaoning was headed to the western Pacific the same day for an open-sea training exercise.